Rediscover the charm of wakame! From salted to dried wakame, enjoy the bounty of the sea in a variety of recipes

 How to make it

-- Heat sesame oil in a frying pan and fry the garlic and ginger.
+- Heat sesame oil in a frying pan and fry the garlic and ginger

 Ingredients (serves 4)

-- Cut wakame: 5g
+- Cut wakame seaweed: 5g

-- Tofu (cotton): 2 pieces
+- Tofu (cotton): 2 blocks

-- Cucumber: 2 bottles
+- 2 cucumbers

-- White part of the green onion: 1 piece
+- White part of 1 green onion

 - salt